wylited/wylinotes/notes/Design Theory/1 - Core Technical Principles/1 - New and Emerging Technolgies/1 - New and Emerging Techolgies.md

 ## [[Industry]]

-- The design and organisation of the workplace (including automation and the use of robotics)
+- The design and organization of the workplace (including automation and the use of robotics)
 - Buildings and the place of work
 - Tools and equipment